kjspring/dsc-phase-1-project-v2-4/README.md

 # Microsoft Movie Studio New Movie Production Recommendation

+       * Conclusion
+          * Summary of conclusions including three relevant findings

+## Overview

 ## Objective - Business Problem
 Microsoft is creating a new movie studio and wants to know what types of movies they should create.
 This project will explore what types of movies are currently doing the best at the box office and recommend what types of movies Microsoft should create.

+* What movie genres should Microsoft Movie Stuios focus on?
+* When should these movies be released?
+* How much should be budgeted for produciton of each movie?

 ## Deliverables
 * [Presentation:  Genre, Release Time, and Budget for Microsoft Movie Studio](https://docs.google.com/presentation/d/1FRCtFUkY__pndP7pPa4Z1vMWZ-83tGATsAjRPp5Ye9U/edit?usp=sharing)